 Galapagos Land-Based Island-Hopping Tours

 If you don’t have the financial resources for a Galapagos cruise, but still prefer to have your trip coordinated in advance, then a land-based island-hopping tour is your best option.
 These prearranged group tours are usually for 10 to 20 guests.
-Daily activities led by a national park guide, transportation, mid-range accommodations, and some meals are included.
+Daily activities led by a naturalist guide, transportation, mid-range accommodations, and some meals are included.
 You’ll typically travel with a tour leader who is employed by whatever agency you book with, and who is responsible for ensuring everything runs smoothly.

 Most itineraries are for one full week and include overnight stays on at least two inhabited islands.
 You’ll visit the most popular land-based tourist sites as well as do a couple of day trips by boat, plus have some downtime to souvenir shop or just relax on the beach.